 Look at even doing two 20 minute walks per day and this should be sufficient.

-Failing to take your greyhound for a walk on a daily basis can lead to boredom.
-If your greyhound does become bored, then it can lead to some negative and destructive behaviours.
+Failing to take your greyhound for a walk daily can lead to boredom.
+If your greyhound does become bored, then it can lead to some negative and destructive behaviors.

 Greyhound Health and Conditions

 A greyhound, like any breed, can be prone to certain health conditions even though there is no guarantee of them developing.

 One of the main concerns is bone cancer.
 Unfortunately, this does claim the lives of several greyhounds, so the signs should not be ignored.

 Furthermore, they can suffer from an issue with their gastrointestinal system known as bloat.
 In some instances, this can be fatal in a number of hours.